fmoncomble/mastoscraper/docs/README.md

 - (Optional) Enter the maximum number of toots to collect.
 - You can stop the process at any time by clicking `Abort`.
 - Click `Download` to collect the output or `Reset` to start afresh.

+## Known limitations
+Searching by instance and date is not built into the Mastodon API: results are filtered from the query response, which may take some time depending on the chosen criteria.